robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > [k4981] When we create chemotherapies to fight cancer or vaccines to
 > fight coronaviruses or gene-editing tools to fight birth defects, we are,
 > quite properly, exercising mastery over nature rather than accepting the
 > unbidden as a gift.
+>
-But Sandel's argument should nudge us, I think,
+> But Sandel's argument should nudge us, I think,
 > toward some humility, especially when it comes to trying to design
 > enhancements and perfections for our children.

-> [k4998] "I am not sure how to make a sharp distinction in medicine
+> [k4998] [Doudna says,] "I am not sure how to make a sharp distinction in medicine
 > between what is natural and what is unnatural, and I think it's dangerous
 > to use that dichotomy to block something that could alleviate suffering
 > and disability."